Kawasaki YPX: Design and development

-According to specifications issued in 2007, the base model YPX-11 was to have seated 113 passengers in a two-class arrangement.
+According to preliminary specifications issued in 2007, the base model YPX-11 was to have seated 113 passengers in a two-class arrangement.
 The YPX-10 was to have seated 93 in two classes while the YPX-12 was to have accommodated 137, implying about 150 in an all-economy arrangement.
 Standard range for all three body lengths would have been 4,260 km (2,300 nautical miles) but the YPX-10 and YPX-11 were to have extended-range sub-variants flying as far as 5,930 km (3,200 nautical miles).
 The YPX was to have a five-abreast economy cabin and an elliptical cross-section - that is, with a smoothly varying radius, rather than the old double-bubble based on two distinct radii.
 Economy seats would be 46 cm (18 in) wide; the aisle, 51 cm (20 in).
+Various elements of the YPX, including the wing box and empennage, would have been incorporated without any major changes from the Kawasaki P-1 maritime patrol aircraft.